 It would be hard to find a more passionate pledge of allegiance to Absolute Science.
 This fanatical defense of Absolute Truth (or any other Absolute, for that matter) entails more devastating results than any other lie listed here.
 The Absolute becomes ideal terrain for a simplification of reality whose ultimate expressions are political terror and mass murder.

-I have become convinced that there are almost no incontrovertible truths, only more or less accurate approximations—certainly not a hundredth of the absolute truths men have upheld unto someone else’s death, much less those held absolute that underlie Western logic and culture.
-Uncertainty may promote reflexive rejection of the new or its approval.
-If I highlight speculation and conjecture, it is to reinforce openness to new ideas that orthodox bureaucrats forbid.
+I have become convinced that there are almost no incontrovertible truths, only more or less accurate approximations — certainly not a hundredth of the absolute truths men have upheld unto someone else’s death, much less the plethora held absolute that underlies Western logic and culture.
+Uncertainty may promote reflexive rejection of what is new or its approval.
+If I highlight speculation and conjecture, it is to reinforce openness to new ideas that orthodox bureaucracies forbid.

 Examples abound.
-Distorted “success statistics” come to mind, from Prohibitions targeting drinkers and druggers, from unemployment counts (always shrunken in official reports), from safety studies of atomic energy, from official reports on the Vietnam War and subsequent ones.
+Distorted “success statistics” come to mind from Prohibitions targeting drinkers and druggies, to unemployment counts (always shrunken in official reports), to safety studies of atomic energy, to official reports of impending victory in Vietnam and other wars.

-In many instances of misinfo politics, bureaucrats start believing their data tabulations create reality instead of merely quantifying it.
+In many instances of misinfo politics, bureaucrats conclude that their data tabulations create reality instead of merely quantifying it.
 Whatever statistics they crank out, that is reality as far as they are concerned.

 For example, just before the Fukushima nuclear reactor meltdown of 2011, the official level of tolerable background radiation was arbitrarily doubled.
-And no‑one warned us that its ultimate consequence might be the sterilization of the entire Northern Hemisphere.
-This typifies runaway weapon technology, just like the accidental discharge of a pistol during its cleaning but on a bigger scale.
+And no‑one warned us that its ultimate consequence might be the snuffing out of civilization in the Northern Hemisphere.
+This typifies runaway weapon technology that behaves just like the accidental discharge of a pistol during its cleaning, but on a greater scale.

-There is another statistical distortion in current use.
-Many statistics are deliberately under- or over-reported, then hugely revised years later.
+There are other statistical distortions in current use.
+Many statistics are deliberately under- or over-reported or delayed past their yearly report date, and then hugely revised years down the road.
 A long series of revisions over time makes the scientific interpretation of these numbers very problematic.
-Inaccurate predictions based on them lessen the public trust and augment the profits of those few with something to hide.
+Inaccurate predictions based on them lessen the public trust and augment the profits of those who have something to hide.

 It is easy for a weapon society to sweep unforeseen consequences under the rug, since we have been convinced in advance that such disasters are inevitable.

 13. Lying by omission: reactionary candidates for public office and high judgeship have refused to clarify their take on controversial topics.
 Such evasions may not bear the stink of direct lies, but the right not to incriminate themselves does not compare to that of criminal suspects.
 After all, high office and public policy are at stake here, not mere criminal punishment.
-During a job interview, the least suspicion of unsuitability should be grounds for dismissal; so should any candidate’s tendency to cloak prejudice.
+During a job interview, the least suspicion of unsuitability should be grounds for dismissal, as should a candidate’s tendency to cloak his prejudice.